 The moral of the story: keep a close watch on your metadata.
 It can help you gain exposure, and help keep your privacy intact!

 If you want to read more about IPTC / XMP standards, click here for a quick overview.
 It’s rather dry, but some photographers thrive on technical details!

 Do You Need A Photo Manager?

 I was a bit surprised to find how much even that small amount of organization made a difference in my ability to find the images I was looking for, but that wasn’t all.
-The real surprise was that there were a number of great photos mixed in that I had completely overlooked due to my terrible lack of a system.
+The real surprise was that there were a number of great photos mixed in that I had completely overlooked due to my complete lack of organization.
 If you’ve got the same problem, then you will definitely benefit from a good photo manager.

 If you’re managing tens or hundreds of thousands of photos spanning several years, you absolutely need to keep them organized.
 All the great photos in the world are worthless if you can’t find them when you want them.
 But if you’re just managing your holiday snapshots and your Instagram photos, you’re probably better off with a simple folder system.
 It might be worth exploring some of the free options, but casual photographers won’t get nearly as much benefit from a paid program.

 After all, it’s important to remember that even the best photo manager won’t instantly organize, tag, and flag all your photos.
 You still have to do the large majority of the work yourself – at least until the days when artificial intelligence gets reliable enough to suggest the tags for you!